Will AI Really Replace Us?

 At that time, the firm’s only “computer” was a dedicated word processor used by the administrative staff.
 There was no Internet as we know it today.
 My role consisted of tracking down industry and professional directories (books) and identifying the names, positions, company name, address and phone numbers of people who met the criteria for our search.
 This made up the networking list of people we would contact.

-The other task I was assigned was to review past related searches and our collection of resumes to identify people who could be qualified.
-At the time, these were stored in binders in a back room and in four filing cabinets.
+The other task I tackled was a review of the massive collection of thousands of resumes and closed search files that we had acquired over (then) 15 years in business.
+These were stored in binders or in four large filing cabinets.
 I’ll leave the rest to your imagination.

-In that moment, I knew where I could add value – it was realizing the potential of technology to improve the efficiency and effectiveness of our processes.
-By 1990 we had our first PC.
-I designed a resume database searchable by function, industry and other key fields.
-I later helped introduce email, our first webpage and using the internet for search well before other competitors.
 By the mid-1990s we had differentiated ourselves considerably in the market and become thought-leaders on the use of the Internet in business, drawing candidates from around the world to Nova Scotia.
 And I went on to become a full-time consultant and eventually equity partner in the firm.
+So good for me and good for the firm.

 “So why the walk down memory lane, Boomer?”
 I hear you say.